h-wenxuan/aboutme/_portfolio/cardiovascularprediction.md

 collection: portfolio
 ---

-My team's objective is to be able to predict if an individual has cardiovascular disease based on serveral factors.
+With this machine leearning project, my team's objective is to be able to predict if an individual has cardiovascular disease based on serveral factors.
 We used a Cardiovascular Disease dataset from [kaggle](https://www.kaggle.com/datasets/sulianova/cardiovascular-disease-dataset).

 The various data figures that they have is:
 1. Age (age), int (days)